Dutch Oven History: Where Did It All Begin?

 Since the colonial era, the United States has become notorious for altering things.
 The classic Dutch oven has not been immune to this either.
 Over time, the Dutch oven in the United States has become a shallower pot, with shorter legs helping it hover over the top of a fire.

-Another defining feature of the Dutch oven in the United States is actually quite an important innovation.
-Before the introduction of the flange, the coals could still get into the food while it was cooking.
+Another defining feature of the Dutch oven in the United States is quite an important innovation.
+Before introducing the flange, the coals could still get into the food while cooking.

 He operated during the 18th century, which means that some of the changes made by the Americans were almost immediate.